NigelThomasBell/ContentViewer/README.md

 * Added custom application icon.
 This only shows up after building and installing the application, not during dev mode.
 * Sizes:
     * Installer size: 66.5 MB.
-    * Installed project size : 233 MB.
+    * Installed project size: 233 MB.

 ### evo2 - 30/04/23
 * Updated all packages.